MoatazMohamedd/Answerfy/README.md

 # Answerfy

-Answerfy is a Retrieval-Augmented Generation (RAG) demo application that allows users to upload company or project PDFs and then ask natural-language questions about them.
+Answerfy is a Retrieval Augmented Generation (RAG) demo application that allows users to upload company or project PDFs and then ask natural language questions about them.
 The system embeds the PDF text into a vector database and retrieves the most relevant chunks to ground the language model responses.

-This project is intended as a portfolio and demonstration of building an end-to-end RAG stack using modern tools:
+This project is intended as a portfolio and demonstration of building an end to end RAG stack using modern tools:

 - Backend: .NET 8 Web API (C#)
 - Frontend: Angular 18